Hemant610/PersonalDashbord/README.md

 ## Deployment

 This project is configured for deployment on Netlify.
-The `netlify.toml` file includes the necessary build settings.

 ### Deploy to Netlify